 In the event of large-scale liquidations or market turmoil, there is a possibility that positions and balances are not able to be liquidated in time and are unable to cover the losses taken out by the liquidated user.
 The shortfall "or negative balance" is treated as levered losses.

-In the past, levered losses in main pool has been filled via top-ups from the Insurance fund.
+In the past, levered losses in the main pool have been filled via top-ups from the Insurance fund.
 In the event that the Insurance Fund is depleted, there will be a socialized loss in the system.

 100% Utilization Risk